disdi/librecar-wiki/src/title-page.md

-We use [LiteX SoC builder framework](https://github.com/enjoy-digital/litex) to provide a RISC-V soft processor core and integrate with it peripherals like CAN and Ethernet used in automotive world
+We use [LiteX SoC builder framework](https://github.com/enjoy-digital/litex) to provide a RISC-V soft processor core and integrate with it peripherals like CAN and Ethernet used in automotive world.